How to start a call center (processes, tips, tools)

 However, running a call center is not easy.

 You’ll need to plan it carefully, hire the right people and use the right tools to keep things running smoothly.
-Performance monitoring tools like Time Doctor are invaluable to call centers, so why not sign up for it and give it a try yourself?
+Time Doctor is an invaluable tool for call centers, so why not view a demo and check it out for yourself?

 View a free demo of Time Doctor